MakeSchool-Tutorials/Node-Reddit-Clone/P00-Getting-Started/content.md

 ## Other embedded assets

-The renderer has overhauled the image syntax for embedding MP4 videos, Youtube videos, and PDF files.
+The renderer has overhauled the image syntax for embedding MP4 videos, YouTube videos, and PDF files.

-### Youtube
+### YouTube

-The following syntax will embed a Youtube video into the tutorial.
-The video must be embeddable (see video's settings on Youtube).
+The following syntax will embed a YouTube video into the tutorial.
+The video must be embeddable (see video's settings on YouTube).

 ![ms-video-youtube](https://www.youtube.com/watch?v=6rT00QXqZak)